Last updated on August 16th, 2023

 How Many Teeth Can Be On A Bridge?

 Usually, 1-3 teeth are replaced by a dental bridge.
-However, it is still possible to put more teeth on a dental bridge as long as you have enough anchoring (supporting pillar) teeth to support the pontics in between.
+However, it is still possible to put more teeth on a dental bridge as long as you have enough anchoring (supporting pillar) teeth to support the points in between.

 Dental Bridge Vs Dental Implants